Students’ Well-Being: How Educators Can Make a Difference

 “Schools are not just places where students acquire academic skills,” said the OECD’s Andreas Schleicher, director for education and skills and special advisor on education policy to the Secretary-General.
 “They also help students become more resilient in the face of adversity, feel more connected with the people around them, and aim higher in their aspirations for their future.
 Not least, schools are the first place where children experience society in all its facets, and those experiences can have a profound influence on students’ attitudes and behaviour in life.”

-The webinar will begin with a detailed presentation from Mr. Schleicher, and panelists will address questions from the online audience.
-Follow the event on Twitter at #OECDPISA.
+The webinar began with a detailed presentation from Mr. Schleicher, and panelists addressed questions from the online audience.

 Please direct questions concerning the webinar to email@example.com.
 If you are unable to watch the webinar live, an archived version will be available at http://www.all4ed.org/webinars approximately 1–2 business days after the event airs.